 First part: the bike.
 Regardless of what your current bike is, chances are high that a few small modifications will make it ready to tackle a ’cross race.
 The fact that mountain bikes are allowed (most of the time), as well as hybrids, touring bikes, and road bikes mean that there aren’t very many acceptable excuses for holding out.

 Another huge factor in ’cross’s accessibility is the minimal training commitment relative to mountain or road racing.
 The short durations mean that those with families and/or time consuming jobs can still be competitive without endless hours of training.
 A little sacrifice is necessary, but a one hour ride after work is much easier to schedule than a three hour training ride for a road race.
-Stay tuned for more training tips!
+Check out our training tips here.

 Preparing for a beginner road race necessitates a solid time commitment for the weeks leading up to the event.
 Riders must be able to hold the same pace as the pack for 30 miles or so (or 40 minute crit).
 If a rider can’t keep up, he/she will be pulled from the crit after being lapped, or they’ll be in for long and lonely ‘training ride’ on the road back to the finish.
 No fun, and it doesn’t feel like racing.